redox-os/website/content/faq.en.md

 Any OS with based on [Unix], [POSIX] and Single Unix Specification design, such as shell, "everything is a file" concept, multitasking and multiuser.

-It's important to remind that Unix was the first modern multitasking system of the world, then any system used its design choices in some way.
+It's important to remind that Unix was the most influential modern multitasking system, then many systems used his design choices.

 - [Wikipedia article]